-1. Prohibition on Retaliation: It is the City's policy to comply in full with Section 1558 of the U.S.

-Patient Protection and Affordable Care Act (ACA), which prohibits retaliation against employees who report violations of Title I of ACA or who receive tax credits or cost-sharing reductions (under section 36B of the Internal Revenue Code or section 1402 of ACA) in connection with participation in the health insurance exchange.
+A. Prohibition on Retaliation - It is the City's policy to comply in full with Section 1558 of the U.S. Patient Protection and Affordable Care Act (ACA), which prohibits retaliation against employees who report violations of Title I of ACA or who receive tax credits or cost-sharing reductions (under Section 36B of the Internal Revenue Code or Section 1402 of ACA) in connection with participation in the health insurance exchange.

-2. Protected Activity
+B. Protected Activity

-- a.
-"Whistleblowing" re Violations of Title I of ACA: ACA protects an employee, former employee, or applicant who reports, testifies (or is about to testify) in a proceeding, assists or participates (or is about to assist or participate) in a proceeding, objects to, or refuses to participate in any activity, policy, practice, or assigned task that the employee (or other person) reasonably believed to be in violation of Title I of ACA, including any order, rule, regulation, standard or ban under Title I of ACA. - b.
-Title I of ACA includes but is not limited to consumer protections such as the following: - i.
-Elimination of lifetime and annual limits on benefits by 2014; - ii.
-Prohibition on rescissions of coverage; - iii.
-Elimination of pre-existing conditions exclusions; - iv.
-Coverage of preventive services and immunizations; - v.
-Extension of dependent coverage up to age 26; - vi.
-Development of uniform coverage documents; and - vii.
-Implementation of appeals processes for consumers. - c.
+- 1. "Whistleblowing" Violations of Title I of ACA ACA protects an employee, former employee, or applicant who reports, testifies (or is about to testify) in a proceeding, assists or participates (or is about to assist or participate) in a proceeding, objects to, or refuses to participate in any activity, policy, practice, or assigned task that the employee (or other person) reasonably believed to be in violation of Title I of ACA, including any order, rule, regulation, standard or ban under Title I of ACA. - 2.
+Title I of ACA includes but is not limited to consumer protections such as the following: - a.
+Elimination of lifetime and annual limits on benefits by 2014; - b.
+Prohibition on rescissions of coverage; - c.
+Elimination of pre-existing conditions exclusions; - d.
+Coverage of preventive services and immunizations; - e.
+Extension of dependent coverage up to age twenty-six (26); - f.
+Development of uniform coverage documents; and - g.
+Implementation of appeals processes for consumers. - 3.
 Receipt of Affordability Assistance: ACA also protects an employee, former employee, or applicant who receives a tax credit under Section 36B of the Internal Revenue Code or a cost-sharing reduction under Section 1402 of the Act as a result of enrolling in a qualified health plan offered by the health insurance exchange.
 In California, this state-run marketplace is known as "Covered California."

-3. Prohibited Retaliatory Conduct
+C. Prohibited Retaliatory Conduct

-Prohibited conduct includes but is not limited to discharge or otherwise retaliatory conduct, including intimidating, restraining, coercing, blacklisting, or disciplining an employee, former employee, or applicant with respect to compensation or any other terms, conditions or privileges of employment as a result of that individual's participation in a protected activity as defined in paragraph 2 above.
+Prohibited conduct includes but is not limited to discharge or otherwise retaliatory conduct, including intimidating, restraining, coercing, blacklisting, or disciplining an employee, former employee, or applicant with respect to compensation or any other terms, conditions, or privileges of employment as a result of that individual's participation in a protected activity as defined in paragraph two (2) above.

-4. Complaint Procedure
+D. Complaint Procedure